GoogleCloudPlatform/gke-prober/README.md

 1. `deployments`

 ### IAM permissions for Cloud Monitoring.
+To expose metrics to Google Cloud Monitorinig, `gke-prober` uses the Cloud client libraries for Montiroing.

+`gke-prober` must have a IAM credential to authenticate to Google Cloud Monitoring APIs.
+[Google Application Default Credentials](https://cloud.google.com/docs/authentication/application-default-credentials) is used by Client Libararies to automatically find credentials based on where you run `gke-prober`.

+#### Runs In-Cluster
+`ADC` uses GKE Workload Identify, as provided as a KSA in the deployment yaml

+#### Runs locally
+Uses credentials you set up with the Google gcloud CLI.
+You need to provide credential to ADC for use by Cloud Monitoring Client Libraries.
+See the section [Development](#development)

 `gke-prober` runs under an IAM service account with the following IAM permissions:
 1. monitoring.metricDescriptors.create
 1. monitoring.timeSeries.create